howardhokyin/md-my-note/README.md

-# Hi there👋, welcome to my notes shell.
+# Hi there👋, welcome to my notes Nexus.